hanifnaufal/chat-with-vid/docs/architecture/10-source-tree.md

 │   └── shared-types/         # (Optional) For sharing types between FE/BE
 │
 ├── .gitignore
-├── docker-compose.yml        # For PostgreSQL database
+├── docker-compose.yml        # For Fast API, NextJs, and PostgreSQL database └── README.md
-└── README.md
 ```